red-explosion/laravel-sqids/README.md

 Laravel Sqids (pronounced "squids") allows you to easily generate Stripe/YouTube looking IDs for your Laravel models.
 These IDs are short and are guaranteed to be Collision free.

-For more information of Sqids, we recommend checking out the official Sqids (formerly Hashids) webiste: [https://sqids.org](https://sqids.org).
+For more information on Sqids, we recommend checking out the official Sqids (formerly Hashids) webiste: [https://sqids.org](https://sqids.org).

 ## Installation

-To get started, install Laravel Sqids using Composer:
+To get started, install Laravel Sqids via the Composer package manager:

 ```shell
 composer require red-explosion/laravel-sqids
 ```

-NExt, you should publish the Sqids configuration file using the `vendor:publish` artisan command.
+Next, you should publish the Sqids configuration file using the `vendor:publish` artisan command.
 The `sqids` configuration file will be placed in your applications `config` directory:

 ```shell